-I Pin No. Mnemonic Type 1 Description 1 REF Al Reference Input Voltage.
-The V{REF} range is 2.4 V to 5.1 V. This pin is referred to the GND pin and must be decoupled closely to the GND pin with a 10 μ F, X7R ceramic capacitor.
+Pin No. Mnemonic Type 1 Description 1 REF Al Reference Input Voltage.
+The V {REF} range is 2.4 V to 5.1 V. This pin is referred to the GND pin and must be decoupled closely to the GND pin with a 10 μF X7R ceramic capacitor.
 2 VDD Р 1.8 V Power Supply.
 The VDD range is 1.71 V to 1.89 V. Bypass VDD to GND with a 0.1 μF ceramic capacitor.
-3 IN+ Al Analog Input.
-This input is referred to analog ground sense pin (IN $-$).
-The device samples the voltage differential between IN $+$ and IN $-$ on the leading edge on CNV.
-The operating input range of IN $+$ - IN $-$ is 0 V to V {REF} .
-4 IN- Al Analog Input Ground Sense.
-Connect this pin to the analog ground plane or to a remote sense ground.
+3 IN+ Al Differential Positive Analog Input.
+See the Differential Input Considerations section.
+4 IN- Al Differential Negative Analog Input.
+See the Differential Input Considerations section.
 5 GND Р Power Supply Ground.
+Connect to the ground plane of the board.
 6 CNV DI Convert Input.
 This input has multiple functions.
-On its leading edge, it initiates the conversions and selects the interface mode of the device: daisy-chain mode or CS mode.
+On its leading edge, the input initiates the conversions and selects the interface mode of the device, which is either daisy-chain mode or CS mode.
 In CS mode, the SDO pin is enabled when CNV is low.
 In daisy-chain mode, the data is read when CNV is high.
 7 SDO DO Serial Data Output.
-The conversion result is output on this pin.
-It is synchronized to SCK.
+The conversion result is output on the SDO pin.
+It is synchronized to the SCK signal on the SCK pin.
 8 SCK DI Serial Data Clock Input.
 When the device is selected, the conversion result is shifted out by this clock.
 9 SDI DI Serial Data Input.
-This input provides multiple features.
-It selects the interface mode of the ADC as follows.
-Daisy-chain mode is selected if SDI is low during the CNV rising edge.
+This input provides multiple features and selects the interface mode of the ADC as follows: Daisy-chain mode is selected if SDI is low during the CNV rising edge.
 In this mode, SDI is used as a data input to daisy-chain the conversion results of two or more ADCs onto a single SDO line.
-The digital data level on SDI is output on SDO with a delay of 16 SCK cycles.
+The digital data level on SDI is output on SDO with a delay of 18 SCK cycles.
 CS mode is selected if SDI is high during the CNV rising edge.
 In this mode, either SDI or CNV can enable the serial output signals when low.
 If SDI or CNV is low when the conversion is complete, the busy indicator feature is enabled.
-With CNV low, the device can be programmed by clocking in a 16-bit word on SDI on the rising edge of SCK.
+With CNV low, program the device by clocking in a 16-bit word on SDI on the rising edge of SCK.
 10 VIO Р Input/Output Interface Digital Power.
 Nominally, this pin is at the same supply as the host interface (1.8 V, 2.5 V, 3 V, or 5 V).
 Bypass VIO to GND with a 0.1 μ F ceramic capacitor.
-N/A 2 EPAD Р Exposed Pad (LFCSP Only).
+N/A 2 EPAD Р Exposed Pad.
 Connect the exposed pad to GND.
 This connection is not required to meet the specified performance.
+Note that the exposed pad only applies to the LFCSP.